web-dave/webdave.de/src/assets/posts/route_types.md

 '/blog/11'  => 'blog/:id'
 ```

-You can change the matching strategy to make sure that the path covers the whole unconsumed URL.<br>
+You can change the matching strategy to make sure that the path covers the whole unconsumed URL.

 This is particularly important when redirecting empty-path routes.

 #### Empty Path